thisaintwork/AgileDungeonTrekking/README.md

 What did the team lack?
 Time.
 With our outside lives and jobs it never felt like we had enough time   Lacked experience with the tools that we are using.
 (Have since learned at least the basics)   We were learning as we went.
 There are things that I would have liked to have done better.
 It will get better but we did not understand some of the tools and the agile techniques  when we started this sprint

 LONGED FOR
 What did the team long for?
-Better understanding of BDD   for Mike to talk less   Better undrestanding of TDD
+Better understanding of BDD   for Mike to talk less

 - **action to improve team:** Our team discussed several issues in the Sprint Retrospective.
 One issue that was discussed is Test-Driven Development.
 In order to address this issue our team identified the action: “conduct testing earlier and more frequently.”
 This action was added to our product backlog with acceptance criteria.
 It is at the top of the backlog and will be pulled into the next sprint.